PrathyushTaneti/MP-1_Rest-API/README.md

-# REST API
+# CRUD Application Using REST API

-## Web Application using Node JS, Express JS and MongoDB , testing with POST-MAN

 ## By Prathyush Taneti